Kabirat-Bello/Future-job/README.md

 6. Installation
 7. Usage
 8. Project Structure
-9. Configuration
-10. Limitations
+9. Limitations
-11. Future Improvements
-12. Contribution Guidelines
-13. Author
+10. Author
-14. License
+11. License
-15. Acknowledgements
+12. Acknowledgements
 ## 📝Description
 The **Future Jobs Dashboard** is an interactive Streamlit application that analyzes and visualizes trends in future job roles.
 Users can explore job demand, salary distribution, and posting trends using filters, metrics, and interactive charts.